 This project is no longer recruiting.

-Principal Investigator: Professor Chris Maher
+Principal Investigator: Professor Chris Maher (IMH)

 For more information about this project, please visit the SHaPED Trial Website or contact Dr Gustavo Machado.
 The project has received ethics approval from Sydney Local Health District, is funded by Sydney Health Partners, and is endorsed by the Australia & New Zealand Musculoskeletal (ANZMUSC) Clinical Trials Network.